Q-Technologies/puppet-osmco/README.md

 # osmco
-Puppet module to distribute the MCO tools for non-enterprise platforms
+Puppet module to distribute the MCO tools for non-enterprise platforms.
+E.g. openSUSE, Raspbian

 ## Instructions
 Call the class from your code, e.g. `class { 'osmco': }`